sneha-balamurali/fpga/projects/led_blink.md

 - Bit 2 toggles every 4 ticks.
 - Bit 3 (MSB) toggles every 8 ticks.

-- LSB = Lease Significant Bit
+- LSB = Least Significant Bit
 - MSB = Most Significant Bit

 This shows that higher-order bits have half the frequency of the bit below.
 In general: